uc-cdis/cloud-automation/README.md

 $ gen3 tfplan
 ```

-Check that it looks good and it'll do what youa re sxpecting it to do.
+Check that it looks good and it'll do what you are expecting it to do.

 ```
 $ gen3 tfapply